synfron/ReshaperForBurp/docs/Rules.md

 Color - The color used to highlight the request/response line.

+### Comment

+Add a comment to the request/response line in the HTTP history

+#### Fields

+Text - The text of the comment.
+Supports variable tags.

 ### Run Rules

 Run a specific rule or all auto-run rules.